arianafernandes/triplea/ESOF-docs/Assignment 3 - Software Design.md

 ## Process View

-This view shows the different processes and their interaction in runtime.
-Since the code of this project is to extensive, we decided to simplify the activity diagram.
-We only show the most important processes for online play in a lobby and for offline play.
+<p align="justify"> This view shows the different processes and their interaction in runtime.
+Since the code of this project is to extensive,
+ we decided to simplify the activity diagram.
+We only show the most important processes for online play in a lobby and for offline play. </p>

 ![Process View](resources/ProcessView.png)